syeddanish41/wAlnut/README.md

 people with no neuroscience or coding background.

 In the history of mankind some technologies are so powerful it would be wrong to have it only accessible by a group of people.
-Any advanced weapon for its time, internet, and now a Strong AI.
+Before it was the internet and now it is a Strong AI.
 Our latest research will always be available to everyone in the world with a laptop, internet, and a little bit of curiosity.

 ## Master Investors List